REGISTRATION

 The coach directs the team’s practice sessions and coaches at games and tournaments.
 The coach makes decisions regarding team rosters, playing time, tournaments, and leagues.
 The team coach communicates feedback about the player to the family.
 Families are asked to provide an evaluation of the coach at the end of the season.
 There is also a Director of Coaching for each gender who works closely with the other coaches in those genders.

-If the team manager elects to have a scheduler, the team scheduler works with opposing teams to schedule the date, time, and field for all league games.
+The club scheduler works with opposing teams to schedule the date, time, and field for all league games.
 The scheduler uses GotSoccer to communicate with the opposing teams and Byga to schedule home games.

 All parents are expected to help out during the season.
 This includes coordinating social events and travel logistics or game-day help such as setting up and taking down goals for the home games.
 Parents can also help with carrying and setting up the team bench and team canopy.
 NPL, pre-NPL, and ECNL/DPL games have additional water, bench, and canopy requirements for the visiting team at home games, and parents are expected to help the team with these additional logistics.
 Our team managers are volunteers, so please offer to help your team as much as possible on game day and whenever there are other needs of the team.